brandur/sorg/content/passages-drafts/002-japan.md

 miniscule margin of error, _all_ trains are on time, _all the time_.
 Rail infrastructure and technology isn't a little better than what you find the states, it's three orders of magnitude better.
-Other industries are similarly efficient.

 Everyone in Japan from Shinkansen conductors to sushi chefs and store clerks to CEOs practice their professions with disciplined seriousness.
 A subway kiosk goes out of service and an attendant is flagged over and has it fixed in minutes.
-You walk out of a bar and the owner follows you into the hallway and bows deeply until the elevator's doors hide her from sight.
+You walk out of a bar and the owner follows you into the hallway, and bows deeply until the elevator's doors hide her from sight.
 A train leaves the station 20 seconds early and its operator [issues a formal apology][twentysec].

 ## Hello, again (#hello)